lambci/ecs/README.md

 This block should be added as part of the `LambdaExecution > Properties > Policies` section of the `lambci` template.

-Where you replace the resource with the name of the ECS task definition created in your `lambci-ecs` stack.
+Replace the `Resource` value with the name of the ECS task definition created in your `lambci-ecs` stack.

 Then in the project you want to build using ECS, you'll need to ensure the following LambCI config settings are given: